-EASY monitoring Cause Indication Corrective measures Flashes yellow Significant increase in resistance Stopping the application is not necessary.
-Depending on the indication, there may be heating under the neutral electrode ► Check the proper application of the neutral electrode.
+EASY monitoring Cause Indication Corrective measures Flashes yellow Significant increase in resistance Depending on the Stopping the application is not necessary.
+Check the proper indication, there may be heating under the neutral electrode application of the neutral electrode.
 Switches from green to continuous red A significant problem occurred when the monopolar current was activated An acoustic signal sounds.
-A warning message appears on the display ► Check the neutral electrode and neutral electrode cable (see Section EASY neutral electrode monitoring (EASY monitoring), page 37. ► Check the neutral electrode cable for proper connection and external damage.
+A warning message appears on the display ► Check the neutral electrode and neutral electrode cable (see Section EASY neutral electrode monitoring (EASY monitoring), page 35.
+Notice (grey screen) Warning (orange screen) Error (red screen) ► Check the neutral electrode cable for proper connection and external damage.
 Loosened electrode An acoustic signal sounds.
-A warning message appears on the display ► Reattach the neutral electrode.
+A warning message appears on the display ▶ Reattach the neutral electrode.
 If the fault persists, replace the neutral electrode.
+Notice (grey screen) Warning (orange screen) • Error (red screen)